MinFER639/Image-color-detector/README.md

 # Image-color-detector
 An application to detect specific colors in an image with GUI.
+(MATLAB)

 The application allows you to perform several operations.